Waldbühne: Post-war

 After World War II, the Olympic grounds were within the British occupation sector of Berlin.
-They were released for public use beginning in 1948, and the amphitheatre was used for film showings, including for the Berlinale, and beginning in 1960 for boxing matches.
+They were released for public use beginning in 1948, and the amphitheatre was used for film showings, including for the Berlinale, and, beginning in 1960, for boxing matches.
 Use for concerts began in the 1960s, but when The Rolling Stones performed there on 15 September 1965, the theatre was severely damaged.
 Fans stormed the stage, and after the band left after a set of only 20 to 25 minutes, fought police, who attempted to control them with rubber truncheons and fire hoses, and destroyed the seating, fire hydrants and other furnishings.
-270,000 DM in damage was done, in a riot that fulfilled the dire prophecies of some Berlin newspapers about rock concerts and was the first inter-generational battle of the 1960s in Germany.
+270,000 DM in damage was done, in a riot that fulfilled the dire prophecies of some Berlin newspapers about rock concerts and was the first inter-generational battle of the 1960s in West Germany.
 A reporter from Bild wrote of the concert, "I know Hell."
 The arena had to be completely renovated and was then little used until 1978.

 Jimi Hendrix second-to-last appearance in "Berlin Super Concert70" was planned at the Waldbühne on 4 September 1970.
 Due to bad weather conditions, it was relocated to the Deutschlandhalle.
 Alongside were also Ten Years After and Procol Harum.
 In the reality series Pawn Stars, Rick Harrison bought a rare poster for this concert for $4,000 (episode #20 of season 5, aired 30 January 2012).

 Following a concert by Bob Marley in 1980, it became well known as a rock venue, and has been regularly used for that purpose since.
-Some other artists who have appeared there include Bruce Springsteen 23 000 people came to See Bruce Springsteen, Queen, U2, David Bowie, Rod Stewart, The Rolling Stones, Iron Maiden, AC/DC, Berlin's Rammstein in 2016, Germany's Alphaville in 1986, Bon Jovi, Metallica, Van Halen, Black Sabbath, Pearl Jam, Kings of Leon, Radiohead, Nick Cave & The Bad Seeds, Prince, Depeche Mode, Whitney Houston and Barbra Streisand.
+Some other artists who have appeared there include Bruce Springsteen, who 23 000 people came to see, Queen, U2, David Bowie, Elton John, Rod Stewart, The Rolling Stones, Iron Maiden, AC/DC, Berlin's Rammstein in 2016, Germany's Alphaville in 1986, Bon Jovi, Metallica, Van Halen, Black Sabbath, Pearl Jam, Kings of Leon, Radiohead, Robbie Williams, Nick Cave & The Bad Seeds, Prince, Depeche Mode, Whitney Houston and Barbra Streisand.